 - Ben: Diary of a Heroin Addict: Ben Rogers, the subject of the film, came from a privileged background and had a promising future ahead of him.
 But that didn’t stop him from becoming addicted to heroin.
 Ben keeps a video diary of his struggles with heroin and the film shows several scenes of the impact of his addiction on his family.

 Getting Help for Addiction

-If you are ready to get a new lease on life and start the journey to a life free of addiction, Gateway Foundation is here to help.
+If you are ready to get a new lease on life and start the journey to a life free of addiction, Gateway is here to help.
 We provide life-saving addiction treatment, serving the Illinois area for over 50 years.
-Contact Gateway Foundation today to receive care if you or someone you love is struggling with excessive drug or alcohol consumption.
+Contact Gateway today to receive care if you or someone you love is struggling with excessive drug or alcohol consumption.